tallsagePl/tallsagePl/README.md

 - ⚡ I’m currently learning everything ⚡
 - ℹ️ I’m looking to collaborate with other content creators
-- 🤖 I'm jr bot and web developer 📱
+- 🤖 I'm frontend developer 📱

 ### Connect with me: